Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 Holly Barrett Stewart - Scotia Howard Weil

 Okay.
 That's helpful.
 And then maybe one more final one, if I could, just on the ethane, you probably peaked.
 It looks like you had a very strong ethane quarter.
 You're producing above your capacity on ATEX.
-So, obviously, you're selling into the market using MarkWest, or how should we think about you guys getting those ethane volumes to market?
+So, I guess, are you selling into the market using MarkWest, or how should we think about you guys getting those ethane volumes to market?

 Paul M. Rady - Antero Resources Corp.

 Yeah.
 We continue to increase our ethane recovery just to keep pace, to keep our residue gas from being too rich, and so we've got a number of side deals with buyers in different directions.
-And so, the sides and other directions than ATEX we have sales deals to sell some of our ethane to other buyers.
+And so, the sides and in other directions than ATEX, we have sales deals to sell some of our ethane to other buyers.

 Holly Barrett Stewart - Scotia Howard Weil

 Great.
-Thanks guys.
+Thanks, guys.

 Paul M. Rady - Antero Resources Corp.